-- offences were recorded at a rate of 3.52% for 2008-09 compared to 5.1% in 2007-08.
-The burglaries rate was up from the 2007-08 figure, recorded at 5.95% for 2008-09 compared to 5.01% for 2007-08. - 2.2.22 Fear of crime in the Craven District is slightly lower than in North Yorkshire as a whole.
+- 2.2.21 The number of all offences recorded in the Craven District (including the National Park) between April 2009 and March 2010 was down slightly from previous years at 2104 (a rate of 37.8 per 1000 population), compared to 2334 for 2008-09 and 2448 for 2007-08. - 2.2.22 Detailed crime data for the previous 12 months is available from the North Yorkshire Police Authority website.
+For the period November 2009 to October 2010, 448 acts of violence, and 248 burglaries were reported in the Craven area. - 2.2.23 Fear of crime in the Craven District is slightly lower than in North Yorkshire as a whole.
 In the 2008-09 Place Survey, carried out across the whole of North Yorkshire, 73% of respondents from the Craven District said that they feel safe in their area after dark compared to 68% of respondents from the whole of North Yorkshire, and 97% felt safe during the day compared to 95% of respondents from the whole of North Yorkshire.
+An updated Place Survey was not carried out in 2009-10.

-2.2.23 Health
+2.2.24 Health

-- (i) Perception of General Health Census 2001 and 2008-09 North Yorkshire Place Survey - 2.2.24 The general perception of health in the District is outlined in the 2001 Census according to whether people had limiting long term illness or felt that there health was 'not good'.
-17.2% of people are recorded as having limited long term illness and 8.2% felt that their health was 'not good'. - 2.2.25 0% of respondents to the 2008-09 Place Survey from the Craven District considered themselves in good health.
+- (i) Perception of General Health Census 2001 and 2008-09 North Yorkshire Place Survey - 2.2.25 The general perception of health in the District is outlined in the 2001 Census according to whether people had limiting long term illness or felt that there health was 'not good'.
+17.2% of people are recorded as having limited long term illness and 8.2% felt that their health was 'not good'. - 2.2.26 78% of respondents to the 2008-09 Place Survey from the Craven District considered themselves in good health.

-2.2.26 Economy Indicators
+2.2.27 Economy Indicators

-- 2.2.27 To monitor the take up of land allocated for employment use, the Council have prepared and published Employment Monitoring Reports since the adoption of the Craven District (outside the Yorkshire Dales National Park) Local Plan in 1999.
+- 2.2.28 To monitor the take up of land allocated for employment use, the Council have prepared and published Employment Monitoring Reports since the adoption of the Craven District (outside the Yorkshire Dales National Park) Local Plan in 1999.
 At the end of the Local Plan period in 2006 there was a supply of land allocated for employment use still available.
-As such, the policies relating to this land have been saved as part of the emerging Local Development Framework (LDF), and this land is monitored via the Employment Monitoring Report for 2009 which is attached at Appendix B. - 2.2.28 The Council developed an Employment and Retail Monitoring Database in 2008.
+As such, the policies relating to this land have been saved as part of the emerging Local Development Framework (LDF), and this land is monitored via the Employment Monitoring Report for 2010 which is attached at Appendix B. - 2.2.29 The Council developed an Employment and Retail Monitoring Database in 2008.
 The database currently records all planning applications for employment and retail use that were granted since 1st April 2007, and has been used to provide information for Core Output Indicators BD1 to BD4.
 The results of these indicators are therefore incomplete, as they are limited to those applications granted since 2007.
 The database also only monitors gains in floorspace so the figures given below are all gross additions.
 Further work will be done in the coming year to further develop the Council's employment monitoring systems and to rectify these current shortcomings.